sensu-plugins/documentation/docs/getting_started.md

 **committer**

 A commiter who has push access to any repos.
-They can either be a member of a team or be granted rights to specific repos using Github's new org permissions.
+They can either be a member of a team or be granted rights to specific repos using Github's contributor org permissions.

 **contributor**